techgrs29/hugo/site/content/post/combating-hidden-hunger-with-food-fortification.md

 Food fortification is an attractive public health strategy and has the advantage of reaching wider at-risk population groups through existing food delivery systems, without requiring major changes in existing consumption patterns.

-ShareTheMeal is a crowdfunding smartphone application to fight global hunger through the United Nations World Food Programme.
-It enables users to make small donations to specific WFP projects and to track its progress.

 {{< youtube/efkVY-UyGDM >}}

 ***Food Fortification refers to the practice of deliberately increasing the content of essential micro nutrients, so as to improve the nutritional quality of the food supply and to provide a public health benefit with minimal risk to health.***